KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 [channels]
 This value represents the texture source channels that are used by a scene.
 This is the max value from the most 'complex' primitive that will be referenced by a Node in the scene.
 The goal of this metric is to provide a worst case texture usage and processing cost for rendering a pixel.
+Please note that the processing cost for the different channels will vary, for instance the EMISSIVE or
+BASECOLOR channels are quite cheap but other channels may add a signification processing overhead.

 **Note**
 This value can not be used to know if texture channels are tightly packed according to uniform Sampler usage,